cloudbase/garm-provider-aws/README.md

             "type": "string",
             "description": "The name of the Key Pair to use for the instance."
         },
+        "iam_instance_profile": {
+            "type": "string",
+            "description": "The ARN of the IAM instance profile to use for the instance."
+        },
         "iops": {
             "type": "integer",
             "description": "Specifies the number of IOPS (Input/Output Operations Per Second) provisioned for the volume.
 Required for io1 and io2 volumes.
 Optional for gp3 volumes."